samaratrilling/declass/examples/vw_helpers.md

 Working with Vowpal Wabbit (VW)
 ===============================

-To work with the `declass` utilities you need to clone the [declass repo][declassrepo] and put it in your `PYTHONPATH`.
+To work with the `declass` utilities you need to:

+* Clone the [declass repo][declassrepo] and put it in your `PYTHONPATH`.
 You should then set a shell variable with `export DECLASS=path-to-declass-directory`.
+* Clone the [parallel easy][parallel_easy] module and put it in your `PYTHONPATH`.

+These files are being updated often.
+If you already cloned them, make sure to pull the latest release.

 Create the sparse file (sfile)
 ------------------------------